 Finland is as bicycle-friendly as any country you’ll find, with plenty of paths and few hills.
 Bikes can be taken on most trains, buses and ferries. Åland is particularly good for cycling.
 Helmets are recommended but no longer required by law.

-Lake boats were once important summer transport.
+Lake boats were once important summer transport providers.
 These services are now largely kept on as cruises, and make a great, leisurely way to journey between towns.
 The most popular routes are Tampere–Hämeenlinna, Tampere–Virrat, Savonlinna–Kuopio and Lahti–Jyväskylä.

 Coastal routes include Turku–Naantali, Helsinki–Porvoo and ferries to the Åland Archipelago.